Cameroon: Early history

 Portuguese sailors reached the coast in 1472.
 They noted an abundance of the ghost shrimp Lepidophthalmus turneranus in the Wouri River and named it Rio dos Camarões (Shrimp River), which became Cameroon in English.
 Over the following few centuries, European interests regularised trade with the coastal peoples, and Christian missionaries pushed inland.

 In 1896, Sultan Ibrahim Njoya created the Bamum script, or Shu Mom, for the Bamum language.
-It is taught in Cameroon today by the Bamum Scripts and Archives Project.
+It is taught in Cameroon by the Bamum Scripts and Archives Project.

 German rule

 Germany began to establish roots in Cameroon in 1868 when the Woermann Company of Hamburg built a warehouse.
 It was built on the estuary of the Wouri River.
-Later Gustav Nachtigal made a treaty with one of the local kings to annex the region for the German emperor.
-The German Empire claimed the territory as the colony of Kamerun in 1884 and began a steady push inland; the natives resisted.
+Later, Gustav Nachtigal made a treaty with one of the local kings to annex the region for the German emperor.
+The German Empire claimed the territory as the colony of Kamerun in 1884 and began a steady push inland; the natives resisted in the Bafut Wars and Adamawa Wars.
 Under the aegis of Germany, commercial companies were local administrations.
 These concessions used forced labour to run profitable banana, rubber, palm oil, and cocoa plantations.
-Even infrastructure projects relied on forced labor regimen.
+Even infrastructure projects relied on a regimen of forced labour.
 This economic policy was much criticised by the other colonial powers.

 French and British rule

 With the defeat of Germany in World War I, Kamerun became a League of Nations mandate territory and was split into French Cameroon (Cameroun) and British Cameroon in 1919.
 France integrated the economy of Cameroon with that of France and improved the infrastructure with capital investments and skilled workers, modifying the colonial system of forced labour.
+Britain offered German owned plantations to the highest bidder with the intent of paying the proceeds into a World War I reparations account.
+But few investors were willing to buy at the London auctions.
+Eventually Britain sold the majority of German plantations in British Cameroon back to their original German owners and opened up African maritime ports for German trade.
+The British also encouraged German investment in the Tanganyika Territory.
+German companies built warehouses in Douala but were not allowed to purchase land.

 The British administered their territory from neighbouring Nigeria.
 Natives complained that this made them a neglected "colony of a colony".
 Nigerian migrant workers flocked to Southern Cameroons, ending forced labour altogether but angering the local natives, who felt swamped.
 The League of Nations mandates were converted into United Nations Trusteeships in 1946, and the question of independence became a pressing issue in French Cameroon.